kijiproject/kiji/kijiproject.github.com/_posts/tutorials/phonebook/1.1.5/2012-01-01-phonebook-increment.md

 extending the Hadoop Mapper class.
 You can find more information about Hadoop MapReduce [here](http://hadoop.apache.org/).

 The application starts by configuring a Hadoop job.
 Note that we need to ship certain jars that we depend on during the *map* task.
-Here\'s how we do this:
+Here's how we do this:

 {% highlight java %}
 GenericTableMapReduceUtil.addAllDependencyJars(job);